Saxo Bank vs Xtrade Comparison

 Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
 In our testing, we found that Saxo Bank offers a Proprietary Platform and Desktop Platform (Windows), whereas Xtrade supports a Proprietary Platform.
 Neither have cTrader, DupliTrade and ZuluTrade

 Does Saxo Bank offer MetaTrader?
 Does Xtrade offer MetaTrader?

 Neither Saxo Bank or Xtrade offer MT4 or MT5.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers..
 Neither have MetaTrader 4 (MT4) and MetaTrader 5 (MT5)

 How do Saxo Bank and Xtrade differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while Xtrade requires a minimum deposit of $250.
-From our testing we found Saxo Bank offers spreads of 0.9 (September 2022), while Xtrade offers spreads of -1.
-Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where Xtrade supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for funding and deposit methods, whereas Xtrade supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Saxo Bank or Xtrade?
+Which broker offers more tradeable asset classes, Saxo Bank or Xtrade?